phil3103/espresso-math.github.io/_posts/2017-04-15-Our-Ability-To-Know-Things.markdown

 Well there are things we know to be true analytically.
 That is, they are true by definition.
 The Philosophers David Hume and Immanuel Kant called knowledge obtained this way as Matters of Fact and analytic propositions respectively.
 Hume outlined his ideas in his _Enquiry Concerning Human Understanding_ and Kant did it in his
 _Critique of Pure Reason_.
 Hume, the empiricist, believed that we could only know things that we derived analytically and that using past evidence to justify an argument was a logical fallacy.
-Simply put, his argument says that just become something happened one way for all of time so far does not guarantee it will happen that way in the future.
+Simply put, his argument says that just because something happened one way for all of time so far does not guarantee it will happen that way in the future.
 To put this in fancier terms:

 \begin{align}